quixio/quix-docs/docs/index.md

     ---

-    Read how to send real-time data to Kafka topics using the Quix SDK
+    Read how to send real-time data to Kafka topics using the Quix SDK.

     [:octicons-arrow-right-24: Learn more](./sdk/write.html)